Creativity entails exploration and movement into unknown and unmapped territories.

 The future of heritage

-How will research and the technologies of the future help us better understand the past?
-UEA is working with colleagues across the digital and cultural sectors, including Norfolk Museums Service, to shift expectations of what museums can be.
+How do research and emerging technologies help us to understand the past?
+UEA is working with colleagues across the digital and cultural sectors, including the Norfolk Museums Service, to shift expectations of what museums can be.

 Digital creatives and skilled museum professionals are finding new ways to celebrate and present museum collections, enhancing the valuable experiences of visiting a historic building or encountering a work of art for the first time.